-Stem rot is in Germany as well as in China one of the most important diseases in winter oilseed rape.
+Stem rot is one of the most important diseases in the world.
+This disease is in China as well as in Germany and EU one of the most important diseases in winter oilseed rape.
 The only effective control until now is a fungicide application at flowering stage.
-Thus breeding for resistant cultivars against stem rot is of major importance as this is the best way for environmental friendly yield increase.
+Thus breeding for resistant (ADAMS 1979; HOFFMANN et al. 1983) cultivars against stem rot is of major importance as this is the best way for environmental friendly yield increase.
 To find resistant cultivars different breeding lines from China were tested in climate chamber trials.
 In parallel, different S. sclerotiorum-Isolates were tested for their virulence and aggressiveness to select the most powerful isolates for resistance testing.